 In the event you make a complaint of reprisal and the Commissioner decides to investigate, you are precluded from commencing a grievance or any other procedure under an Act of Parliament, (s.
 19.1 (4) of the Act).

-If the reprisal complaint has not been settled through conciliation, after the investigation the Commissioner must either refer the matter to the Public Servants Disclosure Protection Tribunal or dismiss the complaint.
+If after the investigation the reprisal complaint has not been settled through conciliation, the Commissioner must either refer the matter to the Public Servants Disclosure Protection Tribunal or dismiss the complaint.

 A public servant who has taken a reprisal may be subject to administrative or disciplinary action including termination of employment.